- Time: 2 hours

 Gion is Kyoto’s traditional entertainment district.
 It is the realm of geisha and hostesses.
 Gion is loveliest in the early evening, and a visit to Gion at this time offers the best chance of spotting a geisha on the way to or from an appointment.

 Our Gion evening walk starts at Yasaka-jinja Shrine, the patron shrine of the district, and plunges into the magical backstreets of the district.
-Along the way, we pass along what I consider to be the loveliest single street in all of Asia, before taking a pass through the Pontocho entertainment district on the far side of the Kamo-gawa River.
+Along the way, we pass along what I consider to be the loveliest single street in all of Asia: Shirakawa-tsuji.
+You’ll finish by strolling through the Pontocho entertainment district on the far side of the Kamo-gawa River.
 This romantic route is truly the best way to experience the magic of Gion.

 This walk takes two hours and can be done by anyone comfortable with a short walk.
 It’s mostly flat or downhill.
-The walk can be done Monday to Saturday (we do not offer this walk on Sundays, when there’s little chance of spotting a geisha).
-We don’t recommend doing the walk in the mid-August Obon holiday period or from December 29 to January 3.
+This walk is best done Monday to Saturday.
+You can also do it on a Sunday, as long as you understand that there’s little chance of spotting a geisha on Sundays.
+We don’t recommend doing the walk in the mid-August Obon holiday period or from December 29 to January 3 for the same reason.
 In order to maximize your chances of spotting geisha, we recommend starting the walk at 5 PM between October and April and at 5:30 PM from May to September.
 Note that geisha sightings are not guaranteed.

 To book a walk, contact us.